Hash (food)

-Canned corned beef hash became especially popular in countries such as Britain, France, and the United States, during and after the Second World War as rationing limited the availability of fresh meat.
+Canned corned beef hash became especially popular in countries such as Britain and France during and after the Second World War as rationing limited the availability of fresh meat.

 Hash may be served for breakfast, lunch, or supper.
-When served for breakfast in the United States hash may come with eggs, toast, hollandaise sauce, or baked beans.
+When served for breakfast in the United States, hash may come with eggs, toast, hollandaise sauce, or baked beans.

 High-end restaurants offer sophisticated hash dishes on their menus.
-Modern preparations have been made with unconventional ingredients such as lamb, fish, venison, turkey, chicken, shrimp, or steak.
+Modern preparations have been made with unconventional ingredients, such as lamb, fish, venison, turkey, chicken, shrimp, or steak.

 United States

 "Hash" of many forms was part of the American diet since at least the 18th century, as is attested by the availability of numerous recipes and the existence of many "hash houses" named after the dish.
-In the United States, September 27 is "National Corned Beef Hash Day."
+In the United States, September 27 is "National Corned Beef Hash Day".

-Classic American corned beef hash originated in the New England region of the United States as a way to use up the leftovers from a traditional boiled dinner of beef, cabbage, potatoes, and onions.
+Classic American corned beef hash originated in the New England region of the United States as a way to use up the remainders from a traditional boiled dinner of beef, cabbage, potatoes, and onions.
 A red flannel hash is made with the addition of beets.
 Fish hash, including salt cod hash, has been observed in historical New England cuisine.

 Corned beef and cabbage dinners are an Irish-American tradition from the 1800s that are now commonly held across the United States on St. Patrick's Day.
 Corned beef hash is also commonly served on St. Patrick's Day, as well as around American Thanksgiving and Christmas.

 In the Midwest it was common to bind a hash together with a white sauce thickened with flour.

-Alternatively, in the southern United States, the term "hash" may refer to two dishes:
+Alternatively, in the southern United States, the term hash may refer to two dishes: